Blackfell/blackfell.github.io/_posts/2021-05-17-Writing-Shellcode.md

   - Technical
 tags:
   - CTF
-  - Exploit Developmentn
+  - Exploit Development
 ---

-Working on the [pwn.college](http://pwn.college) shellcoding challenges has been great.
-I've come across shellcode before in various pieces of exploit development training, but it's always been an overview - 'this is how shellcode is written, don't worry, it's not really a thing so much anymore'.
-Well, I exxagerate, but you get the idea, there's lots of tooling and existing shellcode out there and I've got away with relying on that almost entirely.
+I've recently been working on the [pwn.college](http://pwn.college) shellcoding challenges and it's been great.
+I've come across shellcode before in various pieces of exploit development training, but it's always been an overview - *'this is how shellcode is written, don't worry, it's not really a thing so much anymore'*.
+Well, I exagerate, but you get the idea, there's lots of tooling and existing shellcode out there and I've got away with relying on that almost entirely.
 Until now...

 The [pwn.college](http://pwn.college) shellcode challenges execute input you provide and are written to make any other type of exploit difficult.
 This forces you to write an tailor shellcode and to be honest - it's been a lot of fun.